marcoantonioni/cp4ba-process-federation-server/README.md

 - The destination namespace must contain at least a running Foundation deployment (a starter deployment configuration is enough).

+- Before creating the PFS deployment verify the presence of 'elasticsearch' in 'shared_configuration.sc_optional_components'.
+The PFS operator will wait undefinitely if 'elasticsearch' is not set.

 ## Create process federation server

-Before creating the PFS deployment verify the presence of 'elasticsearch' in 'shared_configuration.sc_optional_components'.

-The PFS operator will wait undefinitely if 'elasticsearch' is not set.

 ```
 cd ./scripts
 time ./pfs-deploy.sh -c ../configs/pfs1.properties

-# BAW test env
+# used for PFS-BAW-WFPS demos
+cd ./scripts
-time ./pfs-deploy.sh -c ../configs/pfs-cp4ba-test1.properties
+time ./pfs-deploy.sh -c ../configs/demo-wfps-baw.properties
 ```

 ## Show federated servers